aleksunoapp/WIP/README.md

 - additional
     count and totals filted by highlighted
 - menu button z index
-- no signature box if no concerns (DMPI-915)
-- list of preapproved services
 - help: uncollapse, skip pages 1-2 is no recommendations, check X on each page
 - i18n strings
 https://docs.google.com/spreadsheets/d/1a6QSQVhfGtzpZLzV-5Zq6ygW5RRwfzixpg8O-2xxP_c/edit#gid=0